mjmohammadi1/ConcBook/README.md

 # Welcome to ConcBook!

-**ConcBook**, is a booking system that allows its users to reserve the room that they need in a shared work envirnment with no time conflicts.
-The users of this system do not need to trust each other as system will allow each them to make a specific number of reservations, the usage is following a simple rule **first come, first served**.
+**ConcBook** is a booking system that allows its users to reserve the room that they need in a shared work environment with no time conflicts.
+The users of this system do not need to trust each other as the system will allow each of them to make a specific number of reservations, the usage is following a simple rule **first come, first served**.

-#### NOTE : The development of this system is in progress.
+#### NOTE: The development of this system is in progress.

 # How to use

-To run the app based on different usages we need environemnt variables that are included in a .env files:
+To run the app based on different usages we need environemnt variables that are included in .env files:
 ![Alt text](/app-env-files.png)

-The values inside all the highlighted .env files are follwoing the same structure and they share the same name, so you just need to putsome values inisde of it.
+The values inside all the highlighted .env files are following the same structure and they share the same variable names, so you just need to put some values inside of it.

 `SERVER_PORT=port number`